 Especially on hot hikes.

 They go great with some peanut butter or almond butter.
-My favorite nut butters are these RX Nut Butter packets which have a little extra protein from egg whites.
+My favorite nut butter packets are RX Nut Butter, which has a little extra protein from egg whites.

 5. Olive Packets

-I first discovered these individual serving olive packets at Trader Joes and soon realized they needed to come with me on some hikes!
+I first discovered these single-serving olive packets at Trader Joes and soon realized that they needed to come with me on some hikes!

-Olives are salty and fatty, and I love it!
+Olives are salty and fatty, and definitely a unique snack!
 They’re a really nice balance to some of the sweeter hiking snacks on this list.

-If you don’t have a Trader Joes nearby, you can try these olive packets from Amazon.
+If you don’t have a Trader Joes nearby, you can try these olive packets instead.

 6. Dried Fruit